Bachelor of Science in Health Sciences

 UCF Department of Health Sciences

-The core curriculum provides a foundation in chemistry, biology, physics and social science.
-Upper-level core requirements focus on areas such as research methods, pharmacology, epidemiology and pathophysiology.
-Additional elective courses allow students the flexibility to fulfill required prerequisites for their chosen graduate and professional programs they may wish to pursue.
+The core curriculum provides a foundation in chemistry, biology, physics, and social sciences.
+Upper-level core requirements focus on areas such as research methods, pharmacology, epidemiology, and pathophysiology.
+Additional elective courses allow students the flexibility to fulfill required prerequisites for graduate and professional programs they may wish to pursue.

 - Information on the program